Grand Challenge Scholars Program

 Grand Challenge Progress Review

-To remain in the program, a Grand Challenge Scholar Apprentice must maintain a 3.2 or better GPA, meet once a year with their Grand Challenge Faculty Mentor/Grand Challenge Director to review their progress and Curricular Plan, and submit a progress report to their Grand Challenge Faculty Mentor outlining their accomplishments for the past academic year and a detailed plan for the upcoming academic year.
+To remain in the program, a Grand Challenge Scholar Apprentice must meet once a year with their Grand Challenge Faculty Mentor/Grand Challenge Director to review their progress and Curricular Plan and submit a progress report to their Grand Challenge Faculty Mentor outlining their accomplishments for the past academic year and a detailed plan for the upcoming academic year.

 For more information please contact: